-Unfortunately only those cards with high rates of 25-40% will be open to you because of your Trust Deed, but this doesn’t matter.
+Unfortunately only those cards with high rates will be open to you, some of which can be up to 25% APR and upwards, but this doesn’t matter.
 You will not be carrying a balance like you used to so bite the bullet and get one specifically designed for people with poor credit histories.
 Some companies may actually reduce the interest rate over time as you prove yourself credit worthy.

 The Last Resort… Pre-Paid Credit Cards

 The effect a Trust Deed will have on your credit rating may seem scary at first, but the benefits more than outweigh the disadvantages.
-The sooner you start building up your credit rating the sooner you will be able to put the Trust Deed behind you and move on to enjoy all the benefits of a debt-free future.
+The sooner you start building up your credit rating the sooner you will be able to put the bad times behind you and move on to enjoy all the benefits of a debt-free future.

 Trust Deed Example